Zoll-e/BackendTest/readme.md

 > docker-compose up --build

-### This will initialize two contrainers one for our express server and for our database.
+### This will initialize two containers one for our express server and one for our database.

 ---